platformsh/platformsh-docs/use-platform/use-SSH.md

 ### Check your public key

-Make sure your public key has been uploaded to your profile (see ssh\_addkeytoaccount).
+Make sure your public key has been uploaded to your user account.

 ### Check your ssh-agent